MyBB: MyBB 1.9

 After a community vote, the development of MyBB 2.0 was put on hold and the development shifted to smaller 1.x updates that can be rolled out in a quicker fashion, starting with 1.9.
 1.9 will feature a responsive theme written with the Twig template system, replace the current editor with TinyMCE and introducing the Swiftmailer mail handler.
 Some customization abilities will be added to the admin control panel.
 In January 2018 lead developer Euan announced a beta version of MyBB 1.9 for the first quarter of 2018.
 In August 2019 no updated release date was announced by the development team.
 As of January 2023, the beta of MyBB 1.9 had not yet been released.
+In July 2024, MyBB announced its first development milestone for MyBB 1.9, documenting upcoming changes and instructions for setting up a MyBB 1.9 development environment.

 MyBB 2.0

 The next major release of MyBB will be 2.0, targeted for a release within MyBB's typical release cycle.
 It will be rewritten from scratch in a MVC method, using the Laravel PHP web application framework.
 The GitHub development repository will be opened to the public for contributions and an alpha download released once the new code-base becomes "working software with all the basics".
 The development of MyBB 2.0 was put on hold in June 2018.